cuiIRISA/Prompt-Feedback-Optimizer-ML-BLOG/Draft.md

 The optimization process concludes each iteration by testing the refined prompt against the evaluation dataset.
 We measure performance improvements through comparative analysis of key metrics and conduct quality assessments of new outputs.
 This phase initiates the next iteration cycle, where successful changes are incorporated into the baseline, and newly identified challenges inform the next round of optimization.
 This creates a sustainable improvement loop that progressively enhances prompt effectiveness while maintaining detailed documentation of successful strategies.

+Our proposed solution leverages two foundation models through Amazon Bedrock: Amazon Nova for executing instructional tasks, optimizing the instruction prompt,  and DeepSeek-R1 for error analysis and feedback generation.
+Amazon Bedrock, a fully managed service, provides access to high-performance foundation models from leading AI companies, enabling flexible model selection and testing.
+The implementation is available on GitHub, allowing you to adapt the solution to your specific needs.

+Here is the initial task instruction and feedback instruction template that forms the foundation of our evaluation framework.

+[add here the initial task instuction]

+During the iteration process, we observed various types of feedback patterns, which guided systematic improvements in our prompt engineering approach.

+[add here the feedback]

+We conducted a comparative analysis between the initial and final prompts.

+[add here the final improved task instruction]

+Through multiple iterations and the incorporation of detailed task-specific instructions, we evaluated the performance on a particularly challenging test case.
+The results demonstrated a 30% improvement in task effectiveness, validating our iterative optimization strategy.